JeremyTallant/sales_dashboard/README.md

 ![image](images/Map.png)
 ### Dashboarding
 Now, we move on to creating the dashboard and consolidating all the visualizations we have crafted.
-First, let's start by creating a new worksheet titled `Dashboard` and removing the gridlines.
+First, let's start by creating a new worksheet titled `Dashboard` and draw border boxes to strategize the layout of our dashboard.

 ![image](images/EmptyDashboard.png)